Technology. Tribe. Vibes.

 For when home is mostly fine — but not on Tuesday.

-- day pass · ₹300 — same desk, wifi, chair, RO water, AC.
-The lunch table you can't buy at home.
+- day pass · ₹300 — same desk, wifi, chair, RO water, AC — plus the one thing home can't give you: a lunch table full of devs who get it.

 The questions you'd ask